 I met with a career counselor at SDSU and USD and also with an owner of an executive search company.
 All professionals were found through a search done on LinkedIn.
 I typed in “career counselor” and I narrowed down my search to San Diego and then reached out to a few professionals and asked them if they would be willing to meet with me so that I could ask them a few questions.
 It is a good idea to go into an informational interview with a list of 8-10 position and company specific questions.
 These professionals were generous with the information they shared with me and were excited about the fact that someone wanted to learn from them.

 All three professionals could not stress enough how important informational interviews are.
 Informational interviews are not job interviews so they are stress-free, however dressing professionally leaves a good impression and there is always a chance it can lead to a possible job.
 Also, the professionals can end up being great mentors.
 I have since kept in contact with all of three professionals and they have sent me information on current trends happening in the career counseling world.

 In conclusion, I recommend that all students do at least 5 informational interviews to gain networking experience and to help them make the connections needed to prepare for their careers.
 I have gained so much knowledge through this process and it further confirmed why I love being a career coach.
 Students can practice informational interviewing with family friends so that they can get comfortable with the process.
 It is a good way to get comfortable with networking and reaching out to professionals.
 When is a good time to do informational interviews?
 The time is now!

 Student Financial Information

 Don’t forget these important dates!

-If there is still a balance owing on September 10th, a 5% late fee will be applied to your student’s account.
-Any pending financial aid that has been awarded will not be subject to the late fee.
+If there is still a balance owing on September 16th, a 5% late fee will be applied to your student’s account.
+Any pending financial aid that has been awarded or remaining TIP contracts will not be subject to the late fee.
 Please be sure to take care of any balance prior to this date.

 Have you set up your parent portal?